aijose/CppND-Capstone-Nibbles/README.md

 * More layouts can be added.

-* The game can be played at successive levels with increasing difficulty, with each level automatically loaded once the preceing level is completed.
+* The game can be played at successive levels with increasing difficulty, with each level automatically loaded once the preceding level is completed.

 * The machine's ability to navigate to the goal (food) is can be improved with a more powerful algorithm such as the A-star algorithm.